OpenSHT/SmartHub/README.md

 ![GitHub stars](https://img.shields.io/github/stars/OpenSHT/SmartHub?style=social)
 ![GitHub contributors](https://img.shields.io/github/contributors/OpenSHT/SmartHub)

-This project aims to fill a gap in the market of smart home thermostats for Do-It-Yourselfers; those looking to build their own projects without having to tackle the learning curve of larger ecosystems (OpenHAB, SmartThings, etc).
+<h6>This project aims to fill a gap in the market of smart home thermostats for Do-It-Yourselfers; those looking to build their own projects without having to tackle the learning curve of larger ecosystems (OpenHAB, SmartThings, etc).</h6>

-The end goal is to provide greater extensibility than modern competitors (EcoBee, Nest, etc) in terms of extra sensors and custom settings on your homes temperature control.
-Currently the system supports:
+<p>The end goal is to provide greater extensibility than modern competitors (EcoBee, Nest, etc) in terms of extra sensors and custom settings on your homes temperature control.
+Currently the system supports:</p>

 <ul>
 	<li>up to x20 BLE temperature/humidity/motion sensors (Indoor/Outdoor)</li>
 	<li>App settings for home, awake, and away temperature setpoints</li>